1966bc/Biovarase/README.md

 ```
 Minor refatcoring:

-- keep out elements soinbox from main frame
+- keep out elements spinbox from main frame
-- add Elements frame to manage element numbers to compute data
+- add Elements toplevel to manage element numbers to compute data
-- the Elements frame can be call from main menu, it's a file voices
+- the Elements toplevel can be call from main menu, it's a file voices
-- the elements number are write/read on the elements file on main directory
+- the elements number are write/read on the elements file on main directory and show on status bar text

-The book is very cool, now I think that Tkinter can constructively be compare with other tools as wxPython or Qt.
+The book is very cool , thank you alan, now I think that Tkinter can constructively be compare with other tools as wxPython or Qt.

 **2019-03-03**